-Slide layouts contain formatting, positioning, and placeholders for all of the content that appears on a slide.
-Placeholders are the containers in layouts that hold such content as text (including body text, bulleted lists, and titles), tables, charts, SmartArt graphics, movies, sounds, pictures, and clip art.
-Slide layouts also contain the theme (colors, fonts, effects, and the background) of a slide.
+Slide layouts contain formatting, positioning, and placeholder boxes for all of the content that appears on a slide.
+Placeholders are the dotted-line containers on slide layouts that hold such content as titles, body text, tables, charts, SmartArt graphics, pictures, clip art, videos, and sounds.
+Slide layouts also contain the colors, fonts, effects, and the background (collectively known as the theme) of a slide.

-PowerPoint includes built-in slide layouts, and you can modify these layouts to meet your specific needs, and you can share your custom layouts with other people who create presentations by using PowerPoint.
+PowerPoint includes built-in slide layouts, and you can modify these layouts to meet your specific needs, and you can share your custom layouts with other people who create presentations in PowerPoint.

 To learn more about slide masters, see What is a slide master?

 If you want to apply a defined slide layout to a particular slide, select the slide.
 Then, on the toolbar ribbon, select Home > Layout and choose a layout from the gallery of options that appears.

 If you want to customize the definition of a slide layout that you then later apply to individual slides, on the toolbar ribbon, select View > Slide Master.
 (This feature isn't available in PowerPoint Online.)